geopython/pygeoapi/docs/source/running.rst

 Gunicorn and Starlette
 ^^^^^^^^^^^^^^^^^^^^^^

-Running Gunicorn with Starlette requires the `Uvicorn`_ which provides async capabilities along with Gunicorn.
+Running Gunicorn with Starlette requires the `Uvicorn`_ library, which provides async capabilities along with Gunicorn.
 Uvicorn includes a Gunicorn worker class allowing you to run ASGI applications, with all of Uvicorn's performance benefits, while also giving you Gunicorn's fully-featured process management.

-is simple to run from the command, e.g:
+It is simple to run using the following command:

 .. code-block:: bash